cristaloleg/awesome-manifesto/README.md

 # Manifesto [![ghit.me](https://ghit.me/badge.svg?repo=cristaloleg/manifesto)](https://ghit.me/repo/cristaloleg/manifesto)

+What I would like to see in a company of my dream.

 ### Git
 - [ ] 1 commit per change, do squash
   - you can easily work with changes